Volvo XC60 review – left-field mid-size premium SUV

 Verdict – is the Volvo XC60 a good car?

 The Volvo XC60 is a classy SUV that feels reassuringly well built, and exudes confidence as you drive.
-It’s not as sporty as rivals like the BMW X3 or Jaguar F-Pace, but for motorists happy to enjoy the excellent stereo and arrive at their destination safely there’s a lot to like.
+It’s not as sporty as rivals like the BMW X3 or Porsche Macan, but for motorists happy to enjoy the excellent stereo and arrive at their destination safely there’s a lot to like.
 Its petrol engine gets mild-hybrid tech, an automatic gearbox and four-wheel drive, but it’s the plug-in hybrids that will appeal to business buyers.
-Buy it for its handsome looks, calming drive and intuitive Google-based infotainment, although the latter is starting to look a bit dated next to newer arrivals.
+Buy it for its handsome looks, calming drive and intuitive Google-based infotainment, which is now easier to use thanks to a new screen.

 Volvo XC60 models, specs and alternatives

 Both models have plenty in common, from the distinctive ‘Thor’s Hammer’ LED headlight strip to those huge rear lights.
-A refresh for 2021 tweaked the design of the XC60's nose, making it slightly sharper and more aggressive but the main change was the introduction of Android Automotive software for the infotainment system, ushering in features powered by Google apps.
-This makes Volvo's setup one of the easiest to use with excellent voice recognition for spoken commands, but its screen size and features do feel a bit lacking compared to the widescreen setups of the latest BMW and Mercedes models.
+Refreshes in 2021 and 2025 have tweaked the design of the XC60's nose, making it slightly sharper and more aggressive but the main change was the introduction of Android Automotive software for the infotainment system, ushering in features powered by Google apps.
+This makes Volvo's setup one of the easiest to use with excellent voice recognition for spoken commands, however, its screen size and features did feel a bit lacking compared to the widescreen setups of the latest BMW and Mercedes models.
+Happily, Volvo is now fitting a bigger and sharper 11.2-inch display with a beefed-up processor to help the XC60 stay current.

 More reviews